ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## CBOR Collection

-The following example is a CBOR collection with two CBOR CMWs (array and tag):
+The following example is a CBOR collection that assembles conceptual messages from three attesters: Evidence for attesters A and B and Attestation Result for attester C.

 ~~~
 {::include cddl/collection-example-cbor-1.diag}